Steve Bassam, Baron Bassam of Brighton: Political career

 Bassam became involved in local politics and was elected a Brighton councillor.
 He rose to become Leader of Brighton, then Brighton and Hove Council, from 1987 until 1999.
 He stood unsuccessfully for Parliament in Brighton Kemptown at the 1987 general election against the Conservative MP Andrew Bowden.

 On 3 November 1997, he was created a life peer as Baron Bassam of Brighton, of Brighton in the County of East Sussex, and was introduced in the House of Lords on 18 November, sitting on the Labour benches.

 Bassam was promoted to the frontbenches as Parliamentary Under-Secretary of State for the Home Office in 1999.
 In 2001, he was appointed a Lord-in-waiting (Government whip in the Lords).
 He served in that role and as Government spokesman for the Home Office until 2008.
 During the same period he served at various times as Government spokesman for a number of other departments: Lord Chancellor's Department 2001–04, Cabinet Office 2001–07, Office of the Deputy Prime Minister (subsequently Communities and Local Government) 2002–04, 2005–07, 2008, Attorney General's Office 2005–08, Transport 2007–08, Culture, Media and Sport 2008.

 In 2008, Gordon Brown promoted him to the role of Labour Chief Whip, and therefore Government Chief Whip and Captain of the Honourable Corps of Gentlemen-at-Arms.
 On 8 July 2009 he was made a Privy Councillor.
 When Labour moved into Opposition in 2010, he became Opposition Chief Whip.

 In December 2011 and January 2012, Bassam engaged in a vigorous debate on Twitter with Brighton and Hove Greens about budget cuts by the council's Green administration.

 2017 expenses scandal

-In December 2017 he was accused of over-claiming expenses.
+In December 2017 a Daily Express article claimed that Lord Bassam wrongly "claimed £260,000 in second home allowance despite only having one house".
+The article noted that "Lord Bassam, the Labour chief whip in the Lords and a key member of Jeremy Corbyn’s team, was also given over £40,000 of taxpayers’ cash to cover the costs of his commute.
+He insisted he has not breached any rules but has offered to pay back travel expenses from his Brighton home to Westminster."
 He agreed to stand down as Labour's Chief Whip in the House of Lords following the appointment of a successor.
 He also referred himself to the House of Lords Commissioner for Standards over the accusations.